titiomathias/didaticases/README.md

-# didaticases
+# Didatic Cases
-Didatic cases for development and practice.
+Didatic cases for development and practice with cases of automation software, logistic, optimized search and another.
+I intend to use different programming languages to practice the logical and content learned in my course.